Mac-Jones/Mac-Jones/README.md

 - 🌍  I'm based in Umingan, Pangasinan, Philippines
 - 🖥️  See my portfolio at [MyPortfolio](http://app.netlify.com/teams/sorianomacjones/overview)
 - ✉️  You can contact me at [sorianomacjones@gmail.com](mailto:sorianomacjones@gmail.com)
-- 🚀  I'm currently working on [Clothing App](http://crown-clothing-reactjs.netlify.app/)
+- 🚀  I'm currently working on [My Ecommerce App](https://mac-jones-store-reactjs-redux.netlify.app)
 - 🧠  I'm learning React Native and Node.js
 - 🤝  I'm open to collaborating on Projects
 - ⚡  I am a self-taught programmer and tell it to everyone.